Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 If the need isn’t emergent, seek care from urgent care or wait to call your primary care provider in the morning.

-7 Use a Nurse Call Line Before Going to the ER
+Use a Nurse Call Line

 If you have a healthcare question, chances are a nurse hotline can help.
+Check the back of your insurance card or health plan website to see if one is available.

 These services are available 24/7 and are staffed by nurses and other healthcare providers.
 So if you need answers outside of regular office hours, call them.

 Nurse call lines have symptom management guidelines.
-The nurse can give you simple home remedies, inform you to go to urgent care or ER, or possibly connect you with a provider by phone.
+The nurse can give you simple home remedies, inform you to go to urgent care or ER, or connect you with a provider by phone.

 Typically, these decisions are made utilizing a physician-built and approved symptom triage guideline.
 As a result, you have an excellent way to avoid the emergency room and feel confident that it is safe to do so!

-8 Use Generic Medications
+Use Generic Medications

 Even though generic medications typically contain the same ingredients as their name-brand counterparts, they usually cost much less.